Electives - General Surgery

 The ACE should participate in all service activities.
 These include:

-1. Attend clinic for the preoperative and postoperative care and evaluation
+1. Attend clinic for the preoperative and postoperative care and evaluation of patients.

 3. For typical patients following cervical endocrine procedures, you should enter the post-operative orders and the discharge orders using the defined order sets specific to the service.
 The residents will review and cosign these orders as appropriate.